 Incoming search terms:

 - Will HITECH stimulus lead to better software solutions?

 - how will electronic medical record systems succeed and hitech act

 - will HITECH stimulus funds and Meaningful Use standards lead to better software integration solutions?

 - how is hitech success measured?

-- will the hitech act and meaningful use impact on software integration
+- hitech and meaningful use stimulus and software integrations